martingull/virtual_agents/case_worker/README.md

 ### Testing
 - [] Added rule which checks if the user is eligable for retirement.
 Hopefully, this mocks a rules engine.
+    - Test query: "kan person med kundenummer 0202196000002 pensjonere seg?"
+        - Can retire due to rule engine requires age of 55
-    - Test query: "kan man pensjonere seg ved en alder av 60"
+    - Test query: "kan person med kundenummer 0202198000001 pensjonere seg?"
+        - Can not retire due to law being and rule engine being higher